Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Acknowledgment

 \section{Acknowledgment}

-The author would like to thank \mbox{Mr.~Genichiro~Shiino} for providing the experimental data used in this study and for valuable discussions throughout the course of this work.
-The author also thanks \mbox{Prof.~Katsuyuki~Haneda} for his insightful comments on an early draft of this paper, and \mbox{Prof.~Hiromitsu~Awano} for his valuable comments on vital sensing.
+The author would like to thank \mbox{Mr.~Genichiro~Shiino} for providing the experimental data used in this study and for valuable discussions.
+The author also thanks \mbox{Prof.~Katsuyuki~Haneda} for his insightful comments on an early draft of this paper, and \mbox{Prof.~Hiromitsu~Awano} for his valuable comments on vital sensing experiments.
+The author used generative AI tools for language editing during the preparation of this manuscript.
+The author reviewed and takes full responsibility for the final content.

 \begin{IEEEbiography} [{ }] {Koji Yamamoto} (S'03--M'06--SM'20) received the B.E.\ degree in electrical and electronic engineering from Kyoto University in 2002, and the master and Ph.D.\ degrees in Informatics from Kyoto University in 2004 and 2005, respectively.
 From 2004 to 2005, he was a research fellow of the Japan Society for the Promotion of Science (JSPS).
 From 2005 to 2023, he was an assistant and associate professor at the Graduate School of Informatics, Kyoto University.
 From 2008 to 2009, he was a visiting researcher at Wireless@KTH, Royal Institute of Technology (KTH) in Sweden.
 Since 2023, he has been a professor with the Faculty of Information and Human Sciences, Kyoto Institute of Technology.
-He serves as an editor of IEEE Open Journal of Vehicular Technology and Journal of Communications and Information Networks.
+He serves as an editor of IEEE Open Journal of Vehicular Technology.
 He was a tutorial lecturer in ICC 2019 and a symposium co-chair of GLOBECOM 2021.
 His research interests include radio resource management, game theory, and machine learning.
 He received the PIMRC 2004 Best Student Paper Award in 2004, the Ericsson Young Scientist Award in 2006, IEEE Transactions on Mobile Computing Best Paper Award in 2024.
 He also received the Young Researcher's Award, the Paper Award, SUEMATSU-Yasuharu Award, Educational Service Award, the Paper Award from the IEICE of Japan in 2008, 2011, 2016, 2020, and 2022, respectively, and IEEE Kansai Section GOLD Award in 2012.
 He is a Senior Member of the IEICE and a Member of the Operations Research Society of Japan. \end{IEEEbiography}